siran/writing/books/A Maxwell Universe/A Maxwell Universe - 202 A. THE POINT-MASS PATH.md

 ### Newton

-The idea of space as a container begins with Newton.

-For the first time in Western physics, space became a **real, independent container**: absolute, uniform, existing even if no objects occupy it.
-Matter was reduced to point-masses, without structure or internal mechanism, moving inside this container according to forces acting at a distance.
+A major conceptual shift arrives with Newton.
+His goal was clear: to calculate the motion of planets, stars, and falling bodies.
+To do this he focused only on what mattered, and treated material bodies as points [^CowJoke].

+[^CowJoke]: Any physicist knows that a burping point, circle, or sphere are all very good approximations of a cow.

+This was never presented as a claim that matter is literally structureless.
+Newton explicitly says it is *convenient* to consider bodies as mathematical points (Principia, Book I, Lemma I), not that they are points in reality.
+He also believed matter had internal parts, but lacked a theory of that structure.
+His priority was prediction, not ontology.

+To encode gravitational influence, Newton introduced absolute space and time: a uniform background against which motion could be measured.
+In this framework, forces acted at a distance, instantaneously and without a known mechanism.
+It worked, and spectacularly so.
+The motions of the heavens matched the equations.

-The abstract geometry of Euclid, and the relational extension of Descartes, were replaced by a physical stage on which events unfold.
+This move replaced the relational geometry of Descartes and the abstraction of Euclid with a physical stage on which events unfold.
+It marked a profound shift in worldview, yet was driven by calculation, not philosophical assertion.

-This Newtonian move transformed geometry from an abstract language into a physical ontology.
-It is this point-mass–in-container picture that later required increasing layers of patches.
-These patches came in the form of human constructs—some rooted in experiments, others in postulates—all sharing the point-mass or point-charge assumptions.
-This is not a criticism of an extremely useful worldview; it is an acknowledgment of the limits of the model and the unnecessary mysteries we inherited from it.

-This marked a fundamental departure from the ancient and Cartesian relational views, yet produced extraordinarily successful predictions.

-From Newton, physics inherited a simple intuition: things are *objects* with definite positions.
-From this, the point-mass model took hold.
+From Newton, physics inherited an intuition: things are *objects* with definite positions.
+Forces act on them, and their trajectories follow from these forces.

-Newton formalized motion and gravitation using point particles interacting at a distance.
-This required no explicit medium; action-at-a-distance was (and still is) an unexamined primitive.
-Forces were encoded algebraically rather than explained mechanistically.
-In many ways the map displaced the territory: we introduced problems rather than solved them—self-energy of point objects, and the mystery of wavefunction collapse in Quantum Mechanics.
+This intuition became the seed of the point-mass and later the point-charge model; curiously each one of a distinct and non-interacting substances or properties.

+Over time, the abstraction hardened into ontology.
+The map replaced the territory.
+Self-energy problems, action-at-a-distance, and the conceptual puzzles of quantum collapse all trace back to this inherited idealizations: point charges and point masses -- not to Newton’s intent, but to the assumption that the point is fundamentally "real" (or, if not, why waste time discussing or puzzzling about "singularities", point-wave dualities, that appear on our incomplete theories).

-As experimental precision grew, the absence of a medium became problematic.
-Waves require a substrate, so an ether was proposed: a stationary, undetectable medium intended to support electromagnetic propagation.
+As experiments grew more precise, the absence of a physical medium became problematic.
+Waves require a substrate, so an ether was proposed: a stationary, yet undetectable, medium for electromagnetic propagation.

 ### Michelson–Morley

 Michelson–Morley exposed the contradiction.
 If light propagated through an ether, motion relative to that medium should be detectable.
-It was not.
-The point-mass model now required a new patch: velocities must transform in a non-classical way.
+It turned out that the interpretation of their results -- much lower than expectected, so, "light propagagtes in vacuum" idea.

-Einstein replaced the ether with spacetime geometry.
-Special Relativity made the speed of light invariant; General Relativity encoded gravity as curvature.
+Einstein replaced the not-found "ether" with spacetime geometry.
+Special Relativity made the speed of light invariant; General Relativity encoded gravity as curvature generated by a point-mass.
 These worked, but the ontology of “mass points in a curved manifold” retained the original assumption: matter as discrete localized entities.

+## Schrödinger

 Quantum theory fractured the picture further.
+The earliest hints came not from Schrödinger, but from Planck (1900), who introduced quantized energy to explain black-body radiation—an act of desperation, not conviction [^GoodIdea].
+Einstein (1905) then applied the idea to light itself, proposing that electromagnetic waves sometimes behave as discrete packets.
+Neither Planck nor Einstein offered a new ontology.
+Both were patching classical physics.

+[^GoodIdea]: Turned out to be one of those good results from the what-if reasoning.

+It was Schrödinger (1926) who attempted to construct a coherent mechanics.
+Inspired by de Broglie’s hypothesis that matter has an associated wavelengths, he introduced a continuous wavefunction $\psi$ evolving by a differential
+equation: the Schrödinger equation.
+Schrödinger’s intent was explicit: he believed this wave was a real physical field, not a probability amplitude, and expected classical structure to emerge from a smooth electromagnetic-like medium.

+But this interpretation clashed with experiments.
+Electrons arrived one at a time on screens; atoms emitted discrete lines; detectors clicked individually.
+To preserve the point-particle intuition inherited from Newton, Born proposed a
+reinterpretation: $|\psi|^2$ is not a physical wave, but a probability distribution.
+Instantly, the theory gained two incompatible rules:

+1. smooth, deterministic evolution of $\psi$
+2. abrupt, non-dynamical “collapse” upon measurement.

+The wave was continuous; the outcomes were discrete.

+Particles became both points *and* waves, depending on the experiment, and in a not so understood way.
+So-called "collapse" became a special rule added by hand.
-Particles became both points *and* waves.
-Collapse added a special rule.
-Fields were introduced yet still quantized as point-like excitations.
-Layer after layer of corrections accumulated to preserve the point-mass intuition.
+Fields were introduced but still quantized as point-like excitations.
+Layer after layer of reinterpretation accumulated to preserve the underlying

-This lineage—Newton → Ether → Relativity → Quantum—reveals a pattern: each step
-introduces a new patch to reconcile deeper inconsistencies.
-The point-mass ontology survives only through continuous repair.
+assumption: matter is fundamentally discrete and localized, even when the equations describing it are not.

+Quantum theory thus deepened, rather than resolved, the tension introduced by the point-mass ontology: smooth evolution mixed with instantaneous jumps, continuity mixed with discreteness, waves mixed with points.